CSS Grid ready

 Should I choose auto-fit or auto-fill?

-Choose auto-fit when you want existing items to stretch into available width.
+Choose auto-fit when existing items should stretch into available width.
 Choose auto-fill when the grid should keep reserved empty repeated tracks.

 Why does the narrow guard add min(100%, value)?

-Guard narrow containers wraps the minimum track so the generated responsive grid can shrink to the container width before wrapping, which helps avoid tiny-container overflow.
+Guard narrow containers wraps the minimum track so one responsive column can shrink to a tiny container before overflow appears.

 row dense and column dense may visually backfill gaps with later items.
-The DOM order stays the same, but the visual order can differ.
+The source order stays the same, but the screen layout can appear out of sequence.

 Glossary: